Perspective | Olympic leaders need to learn: Inaction isn’t neutral. It’s abdication.

 Olympic neutrality neutralizes common sense.
 It neutralizes values.
 It neutralizes decency.

 A lot of bad happened here while the IOC was busy doing nothing.
-In its coddling of China, the host avoided excessive scrutiny and fashioned the attention into propaganda.
+It coddled China, and the host avoided excessive scrutiny and fashioned the attention into propaganda.
 As the first city to entertain a Summer and Winter Olympics — all within the past 14 years — Beijing put on a show that the president of its organizing committee considered “fantastic, extraordinary and excellent.”

 “We have done our utmost to promote the Olympic spirit,” Cai Qi said.

 It did admirable work under difficult pandemic conditions.
-It also saw a spokesperson, Yan Jiarong, take over a news conference a few days ago, answering political questions not directed at her.
+It also saw a spokeswoman, Yan Jiarong, take over a news conference a few days ago, answering political questions not directed at her.
 Yan dismissed stories about what she termed the “so-called forced labor” of Uyghur Muslims in Xinjiang on two occasions.

 She also turned a question about Taiwan into rant.
 Taiwan, a self-governing island that China does not consider independent, is known as Chinese Taipei at the Olympics.